Can You Survive Without a Car?

 This depends on many factors but for some might be more doable than you think.

-Society today has us believing we need a huge car, big house and all the things but realistically, we could live more simply.
+Society today has us believing we need a huge car or cars, a big house and all the extra things but realistically, we could live more simply.

-As mentioned, I’ve lived without a car at times, while pregnant and with kids in different cities.
+As mentioned, we’ve lived without a car at times, while pregnant and with kids.
 It wasn’t always easy but it was doable.

 1. Live Close To Everything

-Living close to everything makes life much easier without a car.
+Living close to everything makes it much easier to live without a car.

 We listened to podcasts, chatted or combined free trams with walking etc.